For first time, a Bitcoin is worth more than an ounce of gold

 Peter Schiff, CEO of Euro Pacific Capital, is more skeptical of Bitcoin's future.
 Speaking on CNBC-TV Monday, Schiff called Bitcoin a "digital fool's gold."

-Schiff and other skeptics argue that despite Bitcoin reaching an all-time high in value this week, it is not as viable as government currency.
+Schiff and other skeptics argue that despite Bitcoin reaching an all-time high in value this week, it is not as viable as gold.

-"Today's Bitcoins could be tomorrows beanie babies," Schiff said. "[It] is a potential medium of exchange, but it's not a store of value."
+While thousands of vendors claim to accept the cryptocurrency, Schiff says merchants are actually being paid in dollars.
+Schiff said that BitPay, a bitcoin payment service provider founded in 2011, works with vendors to convert Bitcoin to dollars after an exchange takes place.

+"In theory, I can give a coffee merchant my Bitcoin.
+But no coffee merchants actually do this.
+They accept dollars," Schiff told NBC News.
+"Bitcoin isn't used as money.
+Its just an asset that you liquidate, and you get money. "